 Remember, being active does not mean sweating it out for long sessions in the gym; the simple acts of going for a walk or a swim, climbing the stairs or doing some gardening are all valuable ways of getting active.
 Aim to build up to 30 minutes of moderate physical exercise on 5 or more days a week.
 Moderate exercise will make your breathing faster and make you feel warmer than before you started.

 Clip a pedometer onto your trousers every day to gauge your activity levels.
-It’s thought that 10,000 steps (about 5 miles) a day is hugely beneficial for your health and it’s free and easy too.
-For your free pedometer, contact us in the office.
+It's thought that 10,000 steps (about 5 miles) a day is hugely beneficial for your health and it's free and easy too.
 As well as going for a daily walk, here are some helpful leg exercises you can do at home.

 Stand up straight and rise up onto your toes lifting both of your heels as high as possible, and then slowly return to the starting position.
 You might like to steady yourself by resting a hand on a piece of furniture.
 Repeat the complete heel raise action (up and down) in 3 sets of 10.
 If you start to feel pain, rest a little between raises, or if it is too much, stop altogether.